iitis/IntU.jl/README.md

 While numerical approaches (like sampling random matrices) can estimate this, they are slow and approximate.
-IntU provides the **exact** analytic result instantly, even for symbolic dimensions.
+IntU provides the **exact** analytic result instantly, even for symbolic dimensions, using a simple unified interface: `integrate(expr, measure)`.

 **New Feature**: You can now integrate matrix-valued expressions directly!
 ```julia